Joey Wendle Preview, Player Props: Marlins vs. Padres

 Joey Wendle At The Plate

-- Wendle is hitting .237 with 14 doubles, three triples, a home run and 11 walks.
+- Wendle is batting .233 with 14 doubles, three triples, a home run and 11 walks.

-- Wendle has driven in a run in 15 games this year (19.5%), including one multiple-RBI game.

-- In 29.9% of his games this season, he has scored at least once.
-And he's had five games with multiple runs (6.5%).
+- In 55.7% of his 79 games this season, Wendle has picked up at least one hit.
+He's also had 10 multi-hit games.

+- He has hit a long ball in one of 79 games, and in 0.4% of his plate appearances.

+- In 15 games this year, Wendle has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.